AbstractMenus/Docs/advanced/templates.rst

 Templates basics
 ----------------

-For example, in each of the bunch of menus the "Close menu" button has the same look and paremeters.
+For example, in each of the bunch of menus the "Close menu" button has the same look and parameters.
 Lets create this button, but not outside of default ``items`` list.
 Example:

 ::